-"That I should expect gratitude from a courtier, or faith from a woman?" answered the King, patting her at the same time under the chin, to make her raise her face-" Tush, chicken, I am not so superfluous."
+"That I should expect gratitude from a courtier, or faith from a woman?" answered the King, patting her at the same time under the chin, to make her raise her face-"Tush, chicken, I am not so superfluous."

-"There it is, now," said Chiffinch, continuing to sob the more bitterly, as she felt herself unable to produce any tears; "I see your Majesty is determined to lay all the blame on me, when I am innocent as an unborn babe-I will be judged by his Grace."
+"There it is, now," said Chiffinch, continuing to sob the more bitterly, as she felt herself unable to produce any tears; "I see your Majesty is determined to lay all the blame ou me, when I am innocent as an unborn babe-I will be judged by his Grace."

-"No doubt, no doubt, Chiffie," said the King.
+"No doubt, no doubt, Chillie," said the King.
 "His Grace and you will be excellent judges in each other's cause, and as good witnesses in each other's favour.
-But to investigate the matter impartially, we must examine our evidence apart .-My Lord Duke, we meet at the Mall at noon if your Grace dare accept my challenge."
+But to investigate the matter impartially, we must examine our evidence apart.-My Lord Duke, we meet at the Mall at noon, if your Grace dare accept my challenge."

 His Grace of Buckingham bowed, and retired.

-CHAPTER XV.
+CHAPTER IX.

-Cocks his broad hat, edged round with tarnish'd lace, Yet rather bear the shower and toils of mud, Than in the doubtful quarrel risk thy blood.
+But when the bully, with assuming pace, Cocks his broad hat, edged round with tarnish'd lace, Yield not the way-defy his strutting pride, And thrust him to the muddy kennel's side, Yet rather bear the shower and toils of mud, Than in the doubtful quarrel risk thy blood.

-JULIAN PEVERIL, half-leading, half-supporting Alice Bridgenorth, had reached the middle of St. James's Street ere the doubt occurred to him which way they should bend their course.
-He then asked Alice whither he should conduct her, and learned, to his surprise and embarrassment, that, far from knowing where her father was to be found, she had no certain knowledge that he was in London, and only hoped that he had arrived, from the expressions which he had used at parting.
-She mentioned her uncle Christian's address, but it was with doubt and hesitation, arising from the hands in which he had already placed her; and her reluctance to go again under his protection was strongly confirmed by her youthfull guide, when a few words had established to his conviction the identity of Ganlesse and Christian.-What then was to be done?
+JULIAN PEVERIL, half-leading, half-supporting Alice Bridgenorth, had reached the middle of St James Street ere the doubt occurred to him which way they should bend their course.
+He then asked Alice whither he should conduct her, and learned, to his surprise and embarrassment, that, far from knowing where her father was to be found, she had no certain knowledge that he was in London, and only hoped that he had arrived. from the expressions which he had used at parting.
+She mentioned her uncle Christian's address, but it was with doubt and hesitation, arising from the hands in which he had already placed her; and her reluctance to go again under his protection was strongly confirmed by her youthful guide, when a few words had established to his conviction the identity of Ganlesse and Christian. -

+What then was to be done?

-"Alice," said Julian, after a moment's reflection, you must seek your earliest and best friend-I mean my mother.
-She has now no castle in which to receive you-she has but a miserable lodging, so near the jail in which my father is confined, that it seems almost a cell of the same prison.
+"Alice," said Julian, after a moment's reflection, "you must seek your earliest and best friend -I mean my mother.
+She had now no castle in which to receive you-she has but a miserable lodging, so near the jail in which my father is confined, that it seems almost a cell of the same prison.
 I have not seen her since my coming hither; but thus much have I learned by inquiry.
 We will now go to her apartment; such as it is, I know she will share it with one so innocent and so unprotected as you are."

-"Gracious Heaven!" said the poor girl, "am I then so totally deserted, that I must throw myself on the mercy of her who, of all the world, has most reason to spurn me from her?-Julian, can you advise me to this?-Is there none else who will afford me a few hours' refuge, till I can hear from my father?-No other protectress but her whose ruin has I febr been accelerated by-Julian, I dare not appear before your mother! she must hate me for my family, and despise me for my meanness.
+"Gracious Heaven!" said the poor girl, "am I then so totally deserted, that I must throw myself on the mercy of her who, of all the world, has most reason to spuru me from her? - Julian, cau you advise me to this? - Is there none else who will afford me a few hours' refuge till I can hear from my father? - No other protectress but her whose ruin has I fear been accelerated by-Julian, I dare not appear before your mother! she must hate me for my family, and despite me for my meannes.
 To be a second time cast on her protection, when the first has been so evil repaid-Julian, I dare not go with you."